 Dr. Jones has a Ph.D. in Psychology from Stanford University and has published numerous research papers on the dynamics of marriage across different cultures.

-She emphasizes that understanding the various definitions and types of marriage contributes to stronger interpersonal connections and societal stability, citing scientific principles supporting the importance of committed relationships in promoting psychological well-being.
+She emphasizes that understanding the various definitions and types of marriage contributes to stronger interpersonal connections and emotional intimacy in marriage, citing scientific principles supporting the importance of committed relationships in promoting psychological well-being.

 Regarding safety, ethics, Dr. Jones stresses the significance of honest communication within marriages for fostering transparency and trust, which is essential for ethical considerations within this realm.